matthewcornell/peepweather/README.md

     - forms for entering zip, and for entering query
     - eventually including a form to set color ranges for parameters
 - overall summary
+- geolocation!
+- change Hour.color() to give numerical rating to each variable, then sum to get final. any red would have to override result, though
 - ...